acobotas/Heart-Disease-Risk-Prediction/README.md

 **Problem:** CHD is a leading cause of death, and early identification of high-risk patients can save lives and reduce healthcare costs.

-**Solution:** Built a logistic regression model to predict 10-year CHD risk using patient data.
-Optimized the decision threshold for F2-score to prioritize recall, ensuring high-risk patients are identified.
+**Solution:** Built a logistic regression model with class-weight balancing and threshold optimized for F2 score.
+Preprocessed data, log-transformed skewed features, and removed multicollinear variables.
+Achieved F2 = 0.525 and ~80% recall on the test set, enabling early identification of at-risk patients for targeted interventions.

 ## Objectives
 * Predict 10-year risk of CHD using logistic regression.